-Today’s Internet, like the big dig, is wider, faster, and handles more traffic than ever before!
-But Today’s Internet is something like a tunnel with eighteen lanes going south and just one going north.
+Today’s internet, like the big dig, is wider, faster, and handles more traffic than ever before!
+But it is something like a tunnel with eighteen lanes going south and just one going north.
 Even as consumer broadband download speeds pass 6mbps, upload speeds hover around 384kbs.

 Not to mention, just about every ISP has in their terms of service something like:

 I don’t blame them!
 If they allowed servers and 6Mbps uploads, there’s no way they could provide what they do for the price they do.
-And truth be told, Mr. Joe Everyman doesn’t have the knowledge or desire to contribute more to the Internet than the occassional “me too!”
-Way less than 20% of the people on the Internet ever create any content, which is also a big part of why broadband is $40 a month and web hosting is $8.
+And truth be told, Mr. Joe Everyman doesn’t have the knowledge or desire to contribute more to the internet than the occasional “me too!”
+Way less than 20 percent of the people on the internet ever create any content, which is also a big part of why broadband is $40 a month and web hosting is $8.

 Hey, it’s their business, and they can run it how they want.
 If it weren’t for them, .edu and .gov would still be the top two TLDs!
-And, if they did somehow offer 6Mbs uploads and servers for $40/month, web hosts would be in big trouble.
+And if they did somehow offer 6Mbs uploads and servers for $40 per month, web hosts would be in big trouble.
 (Well, not that big, since web hosting is hard!)
-But as it is now,

-The Internet needs both.
-The Internet needs content to be worth-while for people to visit, and the Internet needs visitors for it to be worth-while to create content.
-And thanks to web hosting, the content providers and visitors are the same dude.
-Mr. Tetsuya Everysan can afford both broadband to visit the Internet and a web hosting account to contribute to it.
+And the internet needs both.
+The internet needs content to be worthwhile for people to visit, and the internet needs visitors for it to be worthwhile to create content.
+And thanks to web hosting, the content providers and visitors are the same dudes.
+Mr. Tetsuya Everysan can afford both broadband to visit the internet and a web hosting account to contribute to it.

 And Mr. Mohammed Bin-Every can keep driving to New Hampshire even as the rest of the internet seems headed to Rhode Island.